-PDI measures the progress of its DSP implementation in the total capital expenditures made in a calendar year compared to the total amount of planned capital expenditures in the System Renewal and System Service investment categories, excluding unplanned asset failures (plant failure), system access, and general plant investments.
-PDI achieved a score of 87% in this category based on its capital spending targets.
+The measurement of DSP implementation looks at the total capital expenditures made in a calendar year compared to the total amount of planned capital expenditures in the System Renewal and System Service investment categories, excluding unplanned asset failures (plant failure), system access, and general plant investments.
+PDI achieved a score of 71% in this category based on its capital spending targets.
 The two largest internally driven projects were the annual pole replacement program and the underground rehabilitation program.